Domnis/Nebuni/README.md

 - [x] Open Unistellar's app by using providing deeplink
 - [x] Save GPS coordinates for next app use
 - [x] Save API result locally for offline use
+- [ ] Support more missions types
+- [ ] Add option to create new Observation Place
-- [ ] Add screen to configure Altitude and Azimuth range
+- [ ] Add option to update and delete Observation Place
 - [ ] Add option to filter and group missions (by type, start date,...)

 # 📜 License